galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-peaks2genes/tutorial.md

 >    >
 >    > > ### {% icon solution %} Solution
 >    > >
 >    > > The result varies with different settings, for example, the annotation may change due to updates at UCSC.
 If you followed step by step, with the same annotation, it should be chromosome 11 with 1992 genes.
-Note that for reproducibility, you should keep all input data used because Galaxy can store all parameters but inputs may change e.g. the annotation from UCSC.
+Note that for reproducibility, you should keep all input data used within the analysis.
+Rerunning the analysis with the same set of parameters, stored Galaxy, can lead to a different result if the inputs changed e.g. the annotation from UCSC.
 >    > {: .solution }
 >    {: .question}
 >